Steve Bellán

-The Havana-born Bellán studied at the Second Division of St. John's College in The Bronx, now known as Fordham Preparatory School, from 1863 to 1866, and the First Division of St. John's College, now known as Fordham University, from 1866 to 1868.
-It was during his Fordham years that he acquired the English diminutive "Steve" that would follow him throughout his professional career in baseball.
+The Havana-born Bellán studied at the first and second divisions of St. John's College in the Bronx (the modern Fordham Preparatory School and Fordham University, respectively) from 1863 to 1868.
+It was during his Fordham years that he acquired the English diminutive "Steve" that would follow him throughout his professional career in the United States.
+Arriving at Fordham, Esteban joined the Second Division baseball team, the Live Oaks, possibly having been exposed to the game back home in Cuba by American sailors.

-Arriving at Fordham, Estevan joined the Second Division baseball team, the Live Oaks, possibly having been exposed to the game back home in Cuba by American sailors who had played the game there during stopovers since the late 1850s.
-After completing his Second Division studies in 1866 and graduating from St. John's College in 1868, Bellán played one season for the Union of Morrisania, a member of the NABBP, and was part of their national championship team in 1868.
+After graduating from St. John's in 1868, Bellán played one season for the Union of Morrisania, a member of the NABBP, and was part of their national championship team in 1868.
 He joined the Troy Haymakers in 1869, and continued playing for the team when they joined the NAPBBP when it was formed in 1871 to replace the NABBP ceased operations.

-After leaving the Mutuals in 1873, he moved back to Cuba to play in their newly formed baseball leagues.
-His team, Club Habana, defeated Club Matanzas, 51–9 on December 27, 1874, in the first organized baseball game ever played in Cuba.
+Bellán left the Mutuals in 1873 and returned to Cuba to play in their newly formed baseball leagues.
+In what is often cited as the first organized baseball game ever played in Cuba, his Club Habana defeated Club Matanzas 51–9 on December 27, 1874.
 He later became the club's player-manager, from 1878 to 1886, and led them to three Cuban League championships.
 He has been called "The Father of Cuban Baseball" for his role organizing the first Cuban baseball game, his success as a player and manager, and his continued influence on the game after his career had ended.

 Early life

-Born as Estevan Enrique Bellán on October 1, 1849 in Havana, Cuba to a wealthy Cuban father and an immigrant Irish woman.
+Born as Esteban Enrique Bellán on October 1, 1849 in Havana, Cuba to a wealthy Cuban father and an immigrant Irish woman.
 He was sent, along with his brother, to The Bronx in 1863 to study at St. John's College, known today as Fordham Preparatory School and Fordham University, which was common among Cuba's wealthy Catholic families.
 Having been exposed to the game in Cuba by American sailors, he soon joined the school's baseball teams: first, during his Fordham Prep years, the Second Division Live Oaks, and then, as a college student, Fordham Rose Hill Baseball Club.

-After graduating in 1868, at the age of 18, he joined the Union of Morrisania, a member of the NABBP that was based The Bronx, today a part of New York City.
+After graduating in 1868, at the age of 18, he joined the Union of Morrisania, a member of the NABBP that was based in The Bronx, today a part of New York City.
 He played in one season for the Unions, and helped them claim the national championship for the 1868 season.